kubewarden/community/security-self-assesment.md

 4. The kubewarden-controller reconciles the desired PolicyServers.
    This entails:

-   1. Instatiate a policy-server Deployment.
+   1. Instantiate a policy-server Deployment.
    2. Create/Update ConfigMap associated with the PolicyServer that contains a list of all policies currently bound to the PolicyServer.
    3. The policy-server binary downloads all policies from the OCI registry